Ashishthakur82/Solidity_Projects/Blood bank solidity/readme.md

 # Blood Bank DApp

-A decentralized application for managing blood donation and distribution, built on the Ethereum blockchain.
+A decentralized application for managing blood donation and distribution, built on the Ethereum blockchain using Remix IDE.

 ## Overview